nrednav/gemini-bookmarks/README.md

   the panel.
 - **Smart Scrolling:** Clicking a bookmark smoothly scrolls the page to its original context in a long chat.
-- **Light & Dark Themes:** The UI comes with themes that can sync with your OS preference.
+- **Light & Dark Themes:** The UI comes with a light and dark theme that can sync with your OS preference.
 - **Copy & View Actions:** Quickly copy a bookmark's content to your clipboard or view the full text in a modal directly from the side panel.